Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/final/mechanical report/CaseDesign-Leo.md

 This document describes the design and testing of the enclosure for the Beny LIGHTS system — a solar-powered light and charger unit developed for low-cost, non-profit use in rural Ethiopia.
 The enclosure was created to house a battery, PCB, USB connectors, and button actuator, while also diffusing light and protecting the components during handling and transport.

-The design was driven by the need for a solution that is simple to assemble, cheap to produce, easy to print on low-cost FDM 3D printers, and safe for use in close-contact environments, including households with children.
+The design was driven by the need for a solution that is simple to assemble, cheap to produce, easy to print on potentially low tolerance 3D printers, and safe for use in close-contact environments, including households with children.

 ### File Overview